-It’s fair to say it would be hard to run out of places to see while at Turpin Meadow Ranch.
+It’s fair to say it would be hard to run out of places to see while visiting the ranch.
 Given the large variety of options, we’re launching a new series called “Places to See,” a collection of favorite spots and local attractions to consider adding to your list of area activities.

 Yellowstone alone is home to approximately 10,000 features.
 The Fountain Group is a cluster of mud pots and several spectacular geysers in the lower basin area of Yellowstone Park.
 Located about 10 miles north of Old Faithful on the west side of the Madison-Old Faithful section of the Grand Loop Road, Fountain Flats Drive is an old, two-way freight road within the Fountain Group area that runs behind the Lower and Midway Geyser Basins, and provides easy to moderate access to many sights in the area, including springs, falls, fumaroles sinter formations, and a bit of national parks history.